Travel Guide to Kaduna - Things You Should Know

-The Kamuku National Park is a place that speaks the language of nature.
+Kamuku National Park is a place that speaks the language of nature.
 The park has a variety of trees, and the area is a block of the Guinea Savanna region.
-It is definitely a must visit for every visitor in Kaduna.
+It is definitely a must-visit for every visitor in Kaduna.

 Kaduna National Museum and Monument

 Trappco Ranch and Resort

-Found about 24 km from Kaduna town and adjacent the local airport.
+Found about 24 km from Kaduna town and adjacent to the local airport.
 Trappco Ranch features 3 sections.
-The 3 sections cover hospitality, agriculture and tourism.
+The 3 sections cover hospitality, agriculture, and tourism.
 Visitors can enjoy food and beverages, horse riding, poultry, pilot farming, quad bike riding, polo, golf, volleyball, football, and basketball.
 There are also activities for children.

 The exclusive villa includes a guest tower of 4 rooms (?dungeons?), a central building with an authentic knights? hall and a master suite (landlord?s residence) as well as a dragon tower.

 Staying in Kaduna

 Kaduna city is large enough to accommodate visitors ranging from those on official assignments to vacationers and budget travelers.

 Some hotels in the city center include: